 But when the grid shuts down, your ability to access this energy also shuts down as a safety measure.
 The solution?
 A grid-tied solar system with lithium-ion batteries for energy storage.
 Solar batteries offer emergency backup power when the grid goes down.
 During an outage, the batteries take over as a backup power source and ensure that your most important energy needs are still met.
 This gives you incredible peace of mind in what would otherwise be a dark and uncertain situation.

-In addition to providing an emergency power source (and keeping the kids from losing their mind), batteries also allow you to save additional money on your energy bill.
+In addition to providing an emergency power source, batteries allow you to save additional money on your energy bill.

-Energy storage batteries, like Tesla Powerwall, allow you to store clean solar energy and use it during peak periods.
-Panels generate energy during the day when the sun is out, but most utilities charge higher rates during peak usage periods (typically around 5-10pm, when people are home from work and school).
+Panels generate energy during the day when the sun is out.
+But most utilities charge higher rates during peak usage periods (typically around 5-10pm, when people are home from work and school).